 Yellow-bellied marmots are sometimes also known as rock chucks.

 Though he may be lacking in international acclaim and certain faculties of the living, Freddy has his claw on the pulse of something Phil could use a bit more of: A reliant method of prediction.

 Human handlers for Phil and Freddy claim 100% accuracy rates for their respective rodents.
-But an exclusive investigation from Boulder Beat — we made two phone calls, sent three emails, conducted one Google search and did some math — reveals that Flatiron Freddy is right more than twice as often as the Grand Poobah of Gobbler’s Knob.
+But an exclusive investigation from Boulder Beat — two phone calls, three emails, one Google search and some math — reveals that Flatiron Freddy is right more than twice as often as the Grand Poobah of Gobbler’s Knob.

 To err is human; to forgive, diviner

 Pre-prophesying routines for the slight seers are remarkably similar.
 Both involve scrolls and, usually, poems.
 Both also require human assistance — to the detriment of Phil’s reputation as an augur of atmospheric conditions.